A Visit to Laurentum

-Along the coast south of Ostia in Flavia's time there were many seaside villas, most of them the winter residences of rich Romans who needed to be close to the capital city.
+Along the coast south of Ostia in Flavia's time there were many seaside villas.
+Most of them were winter residences of rich Romans who needed to be close to the capital city.
 (Rome was only about 16 miles from Laurentum.)
 One of these villas is described in loving detail by its owner, Pliny the Younger, in one of his famous letters.
-In the Roman Mysteries, I assume that Pliny the Younger inherited the villa from his uncle, the admiral and naturalist Gaius Plinius Secundus, also known as Pliny the Elder.
+In the Roman Mysteries, I assume that Pliny the Younger (Gaius Plinius Caecilius Secundus) inherited the villa from his uncle Pliny the Elder (also Gaius Plinius Secundus but without the 'Caecilius') who was a famous naturalist, writer and – for a time – admiral of the fleet at Laurentum.
 One day, Flavia and her friends pay a short visit to the old admiral at this villa.

 above: Pliny's Laurentum Villa as imagined on the TV series episode 'The Secrets of Vesuvius'

 It was only a few miles from Ostia to Laurentum, a pleasant drive along the coastal road.
 The carriage crunched up the gravel drive of Pliny's seaside villa less than half an hour after they had left Ostia.
 A door-slave in a red tunic met them on the steps of the butter-coloured villa and led them through cool rooms and sunny courtyards to a breezy dining room.

 Flavia and her friends gazed around in amazement.

 The room they stood in was surrounded on three sides by water.
 Only a low wall and spiral columns separated them from the blue Mediterranean.
 Jonathan and Lupus immediately went to the marble parapet and leaned over.

 'Careful!' wheezed Admiral Pliny, shuffling into the room.
 'We're right above the sea.'